Routledge Encyclopedia of Citizen Media: Abstracts [D]

 Benjamin Franks, University of Glasgow, Scotland

 Because of its critiques of instrumentality and hierarchy, direct action structures social movement organizations, identities and communication strategies.
-The entry will consider some of the problems associated with these prefigurative frameworks, such as elitism or exclusion, as they unintentionally prioritize specific agents and develop insular group identities (De Shalit, 2001).
-It will describe and assesse proposals, from within and outside direct action communities, as to how these problems can be overcome.
+The entry considers some of the problems associated with these prefigurative frameworks, such as elitism or exclusion, as they unintentionally prioritize specific agents and develop insular group identities (De Shalit 2001).
+It describes and assesses proposals, from within and outside direct action communities, as to how these problems can be overcome.

 Carter, A. (1973) Direct Action and Liberal Democracy, London: Routledge & Kegan Paul.

 Carter, A. (1983) Direct Action, Campaign for Nuclear Disarmament.